adamavenir/bumble/README.md

     if (err) throw err;

     server.start(function () {
-        console.log('bumble running on the year 3000');
+        console.log('bumble running on the year' + server.info.port);
     });
 });

 ```

+The above should enable you to quickly run bumble from a docker instance.

-Check out the [example](https://github.com/adambrault/bumble/tree/master/example) for some simple default templates and styles.
+Check out the [full example](https://github.com/adambrault/bumble/tree/master/example) for some simple default templates and styles.

 ## Set your defaults in ``bumbleConfig.json``